open-eid/SiVa/docs/siva3/qa_strategy.md

 Following elements will be present in test cases:

 * TestCaseID: unique ID that makes possible to identify specific test case
-* TestType: Automated, Automated SoapUI or Manual
+* TestType: Automated or Manual
 * Requirement: Reference to the requirement that is tested
 * Title: Description of the test
 * Expected Result: expected outcome of the test (pass criteria for the test)